Words by Katie Puckett

 Gearing up local manufacturing industries would also tap into the greatest source of resilience in the system: people.
 “What I learned is that the people themselves created a lot of the agility, in terms of the fast-moving reaction to COVID, and they were very, very good at doing that,” says Elmfeldt.
 “That will be the case the next time too.”

-"The global supply chain just stopped because everyone wanted the same product at the same time, even though they didn’t need it at the same time"Mathias Elmfeldt, Hospital logistics expert, WSP in Sweden
+"The global supply chain just stopped because everyone wanted the same product at the same time, even though they didn’t need it at the same time"Mathias Elmfeldt, WSP

 The value of agility